Planting in water is different:

 - Rafting plants - horizontal growth that grows away from the basket & rafts across the water surface.
 Sent in 9cm baskets.

-- Planting in water - each type of water plant likes a certain depth of water above their basket and getting this right for each species will be crucial for their survival and success.
+Planting in water - each type of water plant likes a certain depth of water above its basket.